 DG is actually Damn Good for DG Donuts, and that they are.
 I had been hearing about these Damn Good Donuts for months, and we finally decided to check them out on Donut Day 2020.
 Each day the menu varies, and we waited too long before heading down to Oakland, outside of Winter Garden, to get our donuts.
 Therefore we missed all their special donuts for the day, but they ones we did try, were great.
 Still need to make it back earlier one day.

 Thanks to Instagram, I heard about these amazing “Insta Worthy” cookies, and planned a trip to East End Market in Orlando.
 At nearly a 1/2 pound each, these cookies, as far as I’m concerned, are not meant for one person.
 Extremely rich, and decadent, I recommend picking off pieces, and taking your time to enjoy.
 Now you can also find them at Disney Springs, but there’s just something about visiting a place at their original location.
 Plus, you won’t wait in line like you do at Disney.

 Gideon’s Bakehouse offers their originals such as chocolate chip, and pistachio toffee chocolate.
 But be sure to watch their website and social media for the cookie of the month, and all other flavors.
 I promise, you’ve probably never had any cookie like this!
-Keep an eye out, because they will soon have a location at Disney Springs.

 Mochi Dochi Donuts was a surprise find when we drove down to the East End Market in Orlando for Gideon’s Bakehouse.
 Unfamiliar with Mochi donuts, Josephine filled me in.
 She seems to find all kinds of sweet treats on Instagram, and know much more than I do.
 So, the donuts are made with Mochi flour, which is a specific rice flour, but it does not make them gluten-free.
 The very interesting spongey texture, sets these donuts apart.
 Also, being able to just tear a circle off, makes them easy and fun to share.
 Along with most other desserts. they come in a wide range of special flavors that rotate.
 They are also located in the East End Market, so you can easily knock three of these places off your list in one day.
 How?
 Because one location of Kelly’s Ice Cream is just across the street from the East End Market.